 Watch a young me making a salad from my garden on www.youtube.com/cookingtipstv

-11 books with a twelfth working title ‘The English Garden celebrated – where the wildness pleases’ due for publication in late 2020/2021 for ACC Garden Art Press
+11 books with a twelfth working title ‘The English Garden celebrated – where the wildness pleases’.
+Owing to the pandemic publication has been delayed to mid-2021 for ACC Garden Art Press.
+WATCH THIS SPACE

 Water Lilies and Bory Latour-Marliac, the genius behind Monet’s Water Lilies published 2015 Garden Art Press ACC in English and French

 RHS Herbs for Gourmet Gardeners - finalist in Garden Media Guild’s ‘2014 Reference Book of the Year Award’

 Monet at Giverny – my bestselling book reprinted several times since 2002